 Bunions are bony lumps that develop on the side of your foot and at the base of your big toe.
 They’re the result of a condition called hallux valgus, which causes your big toe joint to bend towards the other toes and become deformed.

-If symptoms persist over a long period, your toe may need to be surgically corrected.
-This involves straightening the big toe and metatarsals, a process called an osteotomy.
+If symptoms carry on over a long period, your toe may need to be surgically corrected.
+This involves straightening your big toe and metatarsals, a process called an osteotomy.
 Although this may make your joint stiffer, it will ease the pain.

-Most surgery can be performed on an outpatient basis, and takes up to an hour.
-Your foot will be bandaged and you’ll need to wear a surgical shoe for a few (four to six) weeks afterwards.
+Most surgery can be performed as a day case and takes up to an hour.
+Your foot will be bandaged and you’ll need to wear a surgical shoe for four to six weeks afterwards.

 If your bunion has been caused by rheumatoid arthritis, you may also develop rheumatoid nodules.
-These are firm, pea-sized lumps that occur at pressure points such as your big toe joints, the back of your heels or your toes.
-They can be surgically removed.
+These firm, pea-sized lumps can occur at pressure points such as your big toe joints, the back of your heels or on your toes, but they can be surgically removed.